icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/ice-reinvented.md

 ## Different scopes

 Ice is a one-stop solution for building network applications.
-With Ice, you get a RPC framework and much more.
+With Ice, you get an RPC framework and much more.

 Ice provides a suite of components to help you build portable, multi-language networked applications, including:
 - RPC